Navigating Parenthood as an Adoptee Through Radical Vulnerability

 David’s identity as a Jewish Colombian adoptee adds rich complexity to his story.
 Raised in a white Jewish family in the United States, he navigates the intersections of race, culture, and community.
 His work with Jews of Color reflects his commitment to building community and creating spaces where diverse adoptee stories are seen and valued.

 His experience shines a light on the unique challenges and strengths of adoptees who belong to multiple cultural and racial identities.
-David’s reflections emphasize how identity is not fixed, but a dynamic process shaped by relationships, history, and self-understanding.
+David’s reflections emphasize that identity is not fixed.
+It is a dynamic process shaped by relationships, history, and self-understanding.

 Building Community Through Shared Experience